cmc-aau/biocloud-docs/docs/slurm/partitions.md

 The `interactive` partition is set up with an over-subscription factor of 2, which means each CPU can be used by up to 2 jobs at once to maximize CPU utilization because interactive jobs are usually very inefficient.

-`maxmempercpu` setting

 ???+ info "Memory per CPU on the interactive partition"
-      On the `interactive` partition, the SLURM scheduler will sometimes allocate more CPUs than you request for your job until the `maxmempercpu` setting is satisfied to avoid idle CPU's due to exhausted memory, [details here](https://slurm.schedmd.com/archive/slurm-24.11.4/slurm.conf.html#OPT_MaxMemPerCPU).
-It is therefore ideal to detect the number of CPUs available dynamically in your scripts and commands using for example `nproc` or from the `SLURM_JOB_CPUS_PER_NODE` environment variable provided by SLURM.
+      Because the CPU's on the `interactive` partition are over-subscribed, the SLURM scheduler will sometimes allocate more CPUs than you have initially requested for your job until the max memory per CPU setting of **2.0 GB** is satisfied.
+This is to avoid idle CPU's due to exhausted memory (memory cannot be shared) and to avoid that nodes crash because they run out of memory, [details here](https://slurm.schedmd.com/archive/slurm-24.11.4/slurm.conf.html#OPT_MaxMemPerCPU).
+It is therefore ideal to detect the number of CPUs available dynamically in your scripts and commands using for example `nproc` or from the `SLURM_JOB_CPUS_PER_NODE` environment variable.

 | Hostname | CPU model | CPUs | Memory | Scratch space | Features |
 | ---: | :---: | :---: | :---: | :---: | :---: |